ido-pluto/perfect-ws/README.md

 - Applies when connection is temporarily unavailable but expected to recover
 - Each retry waits for reconnection before attempting to send again

+**`reconnectTimeout`** (default: 60000ms / 1 minute)
+- Maximum time to wait for the server to reconnect after a connection loss
+- If the server does not reconnect within this time, the request is aborted.

 **`maxListeners`** (default: 1000)
 - Maximum number of event listeners that can be attached to a WebSocket
 - Prevents memory leaks from accumulating event listeners